 College professors and high school educators see the roots of this in their classrooms.
 They are quick to point out that their students often only work to meet the basic requirements of an assignment, rather than striving to do their best work.
 Also, due to grade inflation and parental pressure, children are often awarded grades that aren’t deserved.

+Having a strong work ethic is an important component to workforce success.
 Whether in school, on the field, or climbing the corporate ladder, being dependable, showing initiative, and going above and beyond to deliver your best possible work are the keys to real success.
 It’s also how one finds real satisfaction and fulfillment.

 One of the best ways to teach a good work ethic is via chores.

 For instance, my 6th-grade son is responsible for the vacuuming at our house.
 He is required to complete it twice a week, Tuesdays and Saturdays, with no reminder from me(showing dependability).

 We have tried to help him learn to be proactive and go beyond just the minimal expectations when it comes to his chores.
 We’ve explained that If he sees the carpet needs vacuuming when it’s not his assigned day, he’s still expected to take care of it(initiative).
 This is an ongoing conversation and training process at our house, he’s not perfect at this but he’s way better than when he started.